 Cognition, Neuroscience, and Social Psychology

-In the CNS Ph.D. concentration, our goal is to educate scientists who will successfully compete for academic and applied positions and who will contribute meaningful research in their chosen field.
+In the CNS Ph.D. concentration, our goal is to educate scientists who will successfully compete for academic and applied positions and contribute meaningful research in their chosen field.
 We strive to:

 - expose students to a variety of experimental methodologies and analytical techniques